honglinggoh/Udacity-StarbucksRecommendationEngine/README.md

 ## File Descriptions <a name="files"></a>

-1. The data is contained in three files:
+	1. The data is contained in three files.
+Here is the schema and explanation of each variable in the files:

 		a. portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
-	b. profile.json - demographic data for each customer
-	c. transcript.json - records for transactions, offers received, offers viewed, and offers completed

-	Here is the schema and explanation of each variable in the files:
-	a. portfolio.json
-		i. id (string) - offer id
+			• id (string) - offer id
-		ii. offer_type (string) - type of offer ie BOGO, discount, informational
+			• offer_type (string) - type of offer ie BOGO, discount, informational
 			• difficulty (int) - minimum required spend to complete an offer
 			• reward (int) - reward given for completing an offer
 			• duration (int) - time for offer to be open, in days
 			• channels (list of strings)
-	b. profile.json
+		b. profile.json - demographic data for each customer
 			• age (int) - age of the customer
 			• became_member_on (int) - date when customer created an app account
 			• gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F)
 			• id (str) - customer id
 			• income (float) - customer's income
-	c. transcript.json
+		c. transcript.json - records for transactions, offers received, offers viewed, and offers completed
 			• event (str) - record description (ie transaction, offer received, offer viewed, etc.)
 			• person (str) - customer id
 			• time (int) - time in hours since start of test.
-The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record
+The data begins at time t=0
+			• value - (dict of strings) - either an offer id or transaction amount depending on the record

 	2. Starbucks_Capstone_notebook.ipynb is to showcase work related to the above.
 I separated the notebook to multiple sections of exploratory analysis & modelling that lead to answering the questions above.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 	3. data_analysis_model.py - the scripted file contained of all the customs functions created for data preprocessing, data analysis, graph plotting and modellings.
 This way it help to make the code clean and neat to maintain as well.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@hong.ling.goh/random-forest-for-predicting-city-hotel-booking-cancellation-17222fe479b).
+The full report of this project can be found at the post available [here](https://medium.com/@hong.ling.goh/random-forest-for-predicting-city-hotel-booking-cancellation-17222fe479b).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 	1. Credits to Starbucks for publishing and sharing the simulated data as well as their business challenges to assist with this project.
-	2. Age Group Categorization refences from https://v12data.com/blog/generational-consumer-shopping-trends/
+	2. Age Group Categorization references from https://v12data.com/blog/generational-consumer-shopping-trends/
 	3. There are few improvements can be done further for this project.
 Hence, feel free to use the code here as you would like to strengthen the model to next level of excellence!